zephinzer/gtcdk8s/00-setup/README.md

 For all operating systems, follow the instructions at this link: [https://github.com/kubernetes/minikube/releases](https://github.com/kubernetes/minikube/releases).

+> **Important**: Please use version v0.28.2 as it has been tested to work best out of all.

 ### [Mac/Linux-Only] Solving inability to create host-only adapter
 If you encounter the following error: